 For fiscal year 2017, the awards for NEOs could be made either in cash, equity or a combination thereof, at the Committee's discretion, and were based (1) 66.67% on achievement of the financial goal outlined below for fiscal year 2017 and (2) 33.33% on achievement of the personal goals outlined below for fiscal year 2017.
 Pursuant to the 2017 Plan, Mr. Lewey, Ms. McLauchlin, Ms. Makode and Mr. Santoni are eligible to receive target awards of between \$0 and a maximum of \$500,000 (100% of base salary), \$204,000 (60% of base salary), \$170,000 (50% of base salary), and \$184,000 (50% of base salary), respectively, corresponding to the level of performance achieved with respect to the goals for fiscal year 2017, with the maximum award representing 100% performance with respect to the financial and personal goals outlined below.
-Under the Company's Executive Officer Severance Benefit Plan described under "Severance and Employment Agreements" below and Mr. Santoni's Separation and Release Agreement entered into with the Company pursuant to the Executive Officer Severance Benefit Plan, Mr. Santoni, whose employment terminated effective as of September 15, 2017, is entitled to receive his award under the 2017 Plan on a prorated basis reflecting the period of the fiscal year during which he served as an NEO.
+Under the Company's Executive Officer Severance Benefit Plan described under "Severance and Employment Agreements" below and Mr. Santoni's Separation and Release Agreement entered into with the Company pursuant to the 2017, Plan on a prorated basis reflecting the period of the fiscal year during which he served as an NEO.
 The Compensation Committee determined that it would not prorate his award given that Mr. Santoni served for substantially all of fiscal year 2017 and the impact of proration would therefore be de minimus.